 Determining a Cadence and Frequency

-Finding the right cadence for your business is more complex than it may appear.
-Email frequencies vary based on a company’s objectives and needs.
-Unfortunately, we don’t have a universal recommendation to share, but we can offer some sound advice on how to figure out what the best fit is for your business.
+Finding the right cadence for your business is more complex than it may appear yet is one of the most important email marketing strategies.
+Email frequencies vary based on a company’s objectives and needs; unfortunately, we don’t have a universal recommendation to share.
+However, we can offer some sound advice on how to figure out what the best fit is for your business.